ejlb/pegasos/README.md

 pegasos
 =======
 `pegasos` is a python package for fitting SVM and logistic models via the pegasos solver.
 The package has an sklearn-like interface so can easily be used with existing sklearn functionality.
 The pegasos solver alternative between stochastic gradient descent and project steps.
-The number of training algorithm steps scales linearly with the regularization parameter lambda so the models are well suited to large datasets.
+The number of training algorithm steps scales linearly with the regularization parameter lambda and the number of iterations; as such the model is well suited to large datasets.

 For details on the training algorithm see: